alexei-dayrit/alexei-dayrit/README.md

 I love creating interactive apps and I'm excited to add my twist to the endless projects out on the web.

-Some technologies I've learned so far are: JavaScript, React, Node.js, Express.js, PostgreSQL, HTML, TailwindCSS, and CSS.

 #### Fun Facts 👀

 - 📍 I live in California, USA
 - 🐶 I have two dogs, Bella (GSD) and Sobe (Pomeranean)
 - 🐱 I have one cat, Miu (Siamese)
-- 🎮 I play Valorant
+- 🎮 I play Valorant (rank: imm3)
+- 🍿 I love movies and TV shows (horror/thriller/comedy/action)

 ## Technologies 🤖